2 min read • By Leena Chitnis, Founder, Timberdog

 Step 1: Gentle Cleaning

 The first thing you want to do is gently clean the bed sore using a mild antiseptic solution or saline.
 It's essential to remove any dirt or debris to prevent infection and promote healing.
 Avoid using harsh chemicals or hydrogen peroxide, as they can irritate the wound further.
+You also want to make sure to wash your dog's bed, as the bacteria on it can exacerbate things or delay wound healing.

 Step 2: Keep it Dry